Ingrid Robeyns

-Ingrid A. M. Robeyns (born 1972) is a Belgian/Dutch philosopher who holds the Chair Ethics of Institutions at Utrecht University, Faculty of Humanities and the associated Ethics Institute.

-Robeyns is also a Fellow of the Human Development and Capability Association (HDCA) and was elected the association's eighth president in April 2017.
-She is a notable advocate of economic limitarianism (ethical).
+Ingrid A. M. Robeyns (born 1972) is a Belgian/Dutch philosopher who holds the Chair in Ethics of Institutions at Utrecht University's Faculty of Humanities and the associated Ethics Institute.
+She is also a fellow of the Human Development and Capability Association and was elected the association's eighth president in April 2017.
+She is an advocate of economic limitarianism.

 Biography

-Robeyns is from Leuven, Belgium.
-She earned a Belgian licentiate qualification in economics from the Katholieke Universiteit Leuven (KU Leuven) in 1994.
-She went on to study social and political science in Germany at the Georg August Universität, Göttingen (University of Göttingen).
-Robeyns returned to the Katholieke Universiteit Leuven for her MSc in economics, which she completed in 1997.

-Her doctorate in economics came from the University of Cambridge in 2003.
-Her dissertation was on gender inequality and the capability approach.
+Robeyns was born in Leuven, Belgium, in 1972.
+She earned a licentiate qualification in economics from the KU Leuven in 1994.
+She went on to study social and political science at the University of Göttingen in Germany.
+She returned to KU Leuven for her MSc in economics, which she completed in 1997.
+She obtained her doctorate in economics from the University of Cambridge in 2003, with a dissertation was on gender inequality and the capability approach.
 Robeyns also has an MA in philosophy from the Open University (2007).

 Robeyns claimed dual Dutch/Belgian citizenship in 2013.

 Academic career

-In 2006, the Netherlands Organisation for Scientific Research (NWO) awarded her a five-year Vidi grant for research on theories of justice.
-The research considers what the question of justice means within the welfare state for children, parents and non-parents.
-In 2018 Robeyns was elected member of the Royal Netherlands Academy of Arts and Sciences.
+In 2006, the Netherlands Organisation for Scientific Research awarded Robeyns a five-year grant for research on theories of justice.
+The work considers what the question of justice means within the welfare state for children, parents, and non-parents.
+In 2018, Robeyns was elected a member of the Royal Netherlands Academy of Arts and Sciences.